bjourne/raytrace/README.md

 The `--isect` and `--shading` options can be passed to control the compilation of the toy raytracer.
 Then build: using:

-    $ ./waf configure build
+    $ ./waf build

-If you decide to install the libraries into a non-standard location, you have to specify their paths using environment variables:
+If you decide to install the libraries into a non-standard location, you will have to specify their paths using environment variables:

     $ CFLAGS="-I/prefix/include" LD_LIBRARY_PATH="/prefix/lib" \
         LIBRARY_PATH=$LD_LIBRARY_PATH ./waf configure build